 Ron is the executive director and founder of Men Having Babies.
 He has over 20 years of experience in marketing and business strategy development both in the USA and internationally.
 Ron earned his Masters degree in political economy and comparative politics from Columbia University, and his bachelor’s degree in business administration from the Hebrew University of Jerusalem.
 Ron is married to Greg Poole-Dayan, the COO of the Wartburg, a leading provider of senior healthcare and residential services in NY.
 The couple met in 1994, and are among the first same-sex couples in the nation to father children through gestational surrogacy.
 The twins, born in 2001, were conceived with the use of eggs donated by Greg's sister, and carried by a gestational carrier.
 Ron has been the MHB program coordinator since 2005, and was appointed as the Executive Director of Men Having Babies upon its incorporation in July 2012.

-Lisa joined the MHB team in January of 2018 as the Stage II GPAP Case Manager.
-Lisa’s responsibilities include coordination of the selection and matching process of Stage II candidates, and managing their journeys and budgets until they become parents.
+Lisa joined the MHB team in January of 2018 as the Stage II GPAP Case Manager, and was later promoted to GPAP Program Manager.
+Lisa’s responsibilities include development of ongoing partnerships in support of the assistance program, development of practices and initiatives to further the scope and reach of the program, coordination of the selection and matching process of Stage II candidates, and managing their journeys and budgets until they become parents.
 Lisa’s professional background is in business development and government contracting, and she also served as treasurer and financial planner for a local non-profit.
 Lisa was a gestational carrier twice for an international same sex male couple, and she lives with her husband and three children in Maryland.

-Sherman L. Taylor II, board member / secretary
+Sherman L. Taylor II, Chairman of the board

 Sherman is a technology manager in the Research & Development organization of Procter & Gamble, based in Cincinnati, OH.
 Sherman received his Bachelor’s and Master’s Degree in Chemical Engineering and Colloids, Polymers and Surfaces from Carnegie Mellon University.
 Sherman leads of group of scientists and engineers to create new and improved consumer products; he has worked across a variety of brands in his career including Pampers, Vicks, PuR, Swiffer, Magic Erasers, Bounce and Downy.
 Sherman also leads the design of corporate training programs to accelerate the growth and development of New Hires upon entering the company.
 Sherman and his husband Andrew have two sons via surrogacy, born in 2013 and 2017.